Back to Blog

 Weak probability and statistics foundation: This is the largest section.
 Don't skip it or assume you remember it well.

-Not practicing OR algorithms: Understanding concepts isn't enough.
+Not practicing modeling and optimization methods: Understanding concepts isn't enough.
 You need to work through the methods.

 Neglecting engineering sciences: The engineering sciences section isn't huge, but you can't ignore it entirely.